kushsharma/servo/README.md

  * basic stats are published on :9090/stats
  * service status can be checked by :9090:ping
  * can cron jobs based on provided schedule
+ * can serve as smtp relay for aws ses

 ## TODO